encord-team/encord-client-python/docs/source/tutorials/projects/index.rst

 ********

 We have divided the project tutorials into a couple of subsets.
-First, we show general concepts like creating a new project from the |product|.
+First, we show general concepts like creating a new project from the |sdk|.
 Afterwards, we go more into details with working with, e.g., labels, and our integrated automation models and algorithms.